tarpn_logo

 We ordered 200 units of the "r2" boards and sold them via ETSY.

-After we started shipping the "r2" version, the community reported that some data radios were now underdriven even at max TX-LEV.
+After we started shipping the "r2" version, the community reported that some data radios were now underdriven even at max TX-DEV.
 So we now had to short across R3 when using the NinoTNC A2 with a 9600 baud data radio or a radio with 9600 support.

 13-4.
 A3r3